Itokoyamato/TokoAnimeTracker/README.md

 # TokoAnimeTracker
-An extension that retrieves your watching list from MyAnimeList/Hummingbird and displays your upcoming/available episodes on horribleSubs, allowing you to download the torrent in just a click
+An extension that retrieves your watching list from MyAnimeList/Hummingbird and displays your upcoming/available episodes on horribleSubs, allowing you to download the torrent with just a click.

 # To-Do
 + ~~Compatibility with firefox~~